 The results of this study were published in the landmark book, Sharpening the Focus of the Church, which argued that while God has called the church to various functions that must not change (i.e., teaching the Bible, worshiping God, etc.), He has given us freedom to adjust the forms these functions take in response to changing cultures.
 That way, the church can remain both faithful to God and relevant to today.

 For twenty-five years, FBC North proved reasonably effective at reaching one generation, but as cultures continue to change, the time had come to reach another.
-Pushing the restart button, our leaders once against sharpened their focus, envisioning a more external outreach, fresh ministry forms and a more visible location to “replant” ourselves with room to expand.
-But because this location was in the vicinity of another church called Fellowship, we decided to change our name to Chase Oaks Church.
+Pushing the restart button, our leaders once again sharpened their focus, envisioning a more external outreach, fresh ministry forms, and a more visible location to “replant” ourselves with room to expand.
+Because this location was in the vicinity of another church called Fellowship, we decided to change our name to Chase Oaks Church.

 With our new focus, came the goal of ministering to the 920,000 people living in the 10-mile radius of our new location.
 After much prayer and consideration, Chase Oaks developed a strategy that involved multiple campuses in the hearts of our neighboring communities.
 Rather than ask people to come to us, we would go to them!

 In 2010, we launched a “Go Boldly” capital campaign to expand our Legacy Campus (doubling the size of the worship center and increasing parking space) while launching our second campus in Fairview.
 Sloan Creek Intermediate School provided a temporary worship location for five years, and in February 2016, the permanent facility (located off of East Stacy Road in Fairview) was completed.